UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW |

 Natural Hazards and Disasters

-Natural hazard events can be grouped into two broad categories:
+Natural hazards and Disasters events can be grouped into two broad categories:

 Geophysical hazards encompass Geological and Meteorological phenomena such as earthquakes, coastal erosion, volcanic eruption, cyclonic storms, and drought.